Table of Contents Hide

-Your orthodontist will scan the entire arch of teeth and mouth from inside by using scanning software and equipment tools like wand device.
+Your orthodontist will scan the entire arch of teeth and mouth from the inside by using scanning software and equipment tools like a wand device.

-Sometimes, a plaster models or siloxane impression of your teeth is taken, which orthodontists can scan for your digital model reconstruction.
-Then your orthodontist submits the scans, molds and all radiographic images to the technicians to the Invisalign company.
+Sometimes, a plaster model or siloxane impression of your teeth is taken, which orthodontists can scan for your digital model reconstruction.
+Then your orthodontist submits the scans, molds, and all radiographic images to the technicians to the Invisalign company.
 This process can be done in their office if orthodontists have access to facilities like ClinCheck® system.

-Finally, in cast production facility, your custom-fit Invisalign clear aligners are made according to the 3-D digital model and series of Invisalign aligners are produced according to the cast models.
+Finally, in the cast production facility, your custom-fit clear aligners are made according to the 3-D digital model.
+Then a series of Invisalign aligners are produced according to the cast models.